-Reference Librarians can help you with flipped classrooms, education videos and in-class recording, PowerPoint, Web 2.0 and other educational technologies.
-We also provide student group instructional sessions in the use of PowerPoint, Refworks and other educational software.
+Reference librarians and IT staff can help you with flipped classrooms, education videos and in-class recording, PowerPoint, Web 2.0, and other educational technologies.
+We also provide student group instructional sessions in the use of PowerPoint, Refworks, and other educational software.
 (CONTACT: Amy Burchfield 687-6885 or Jeffrey Ahrendt 523-7372)

 Adjacent to the main Library PC Lab, we have 2 Training Labs to facilitate your class electronic instructional needs.
 Each Lab is equipped with 15 workstations and a data projector.
 Please note that Training Labs cannot be reserved during Reading and Exam Weeks.
-(CONTACT: Laura Ray ext.
-6880)
+(CONTACT: Laura Ray 687-6880)

 CSU Center for Teaching Excellence